THE DREAMER PROJECT

 The hypothesis is simple: if even a fraction of humanity practiced such qualities, the defaults of fear, stress, and division might shift, rippling outward into relationships, institutions, and culture.

-For the full origin of these qualities, see We The Dreamer — The Projection →
+For the full origin of these qualities, see We The Dreamer — The Projection →MARTIN LENCLOS

-—This is not a creed, but a useful premise: if we treat awakening as design research, can we measure its effects on fear, stress, despair, division, hate, and cruelty?”
+“This is not a creed, but a working premise: if we treat a shift in perception as design research, can we observe its effects on fear, stress, despair, division, and cruelty?”

 Why It Matters.